 There are two situations: If you are thinking of fresh sperm, the male counterpart need to provide a fresh sperm sample in the morning at the time of egg retrieval

-If you want to use frozen eggs, then our expert restored it in the lab
+If you want to use frozen eggs, then our expert restored them in the lab.

 The quality of sperm is calculated utilizing four diverse levels.
-It is cleaned in a special combination to make a slowdown, and a fertility expert can identify the best one via microscope.
-The high quality and accurate sperm will be not too thin as well too fat.
+It is cleaned in a special combination to make a slowdown, and a fertility expert can identify the best one via a microscope.
+The high-quality and accurate sperm will be not too thin as well as too fat.
 It will be with a tail, which is not too short or long.
 The best quality sperm are chosen, and they are prepared to mix with eggs in the lab

 Step 5: Fertilization

 The fertility doctor will provide retrieved eggs to the scientists that are still in the form of a fluid (inside the follicles of the ovaries).
 Our scientists will inspect the eggs in the fluid to eliminate them.

 The fertilization process of eggs needs to be in a rapid manner.
 The eggs and sperm are mixed in the lab.
 Then eggs and sperm identify each other and fertilize successfully similarly in the female body.

 If the sperm fertilizes the egg, it becomes an embryo.
 Our scientists put the embryo into where the conditions for growth and development are perfect.